cjmet/AhMediaPlayer/README.md

 ## Suggestions
+* I highly recommend that, if possible, if you are not under hard time constraints, that you:
+  * Spend the extra time to use at least a generic repository pattern as discussed in class yesterday.
+  * Spend the extra time to use MvvM at least to a minimal degree.
+Some Maui controls are just not designed to work well without it.
+  * I did neither of these at first, and I am already regretting it.
+On the other side of that, TIME is an issue and I would likely be a week or two behind if I had.
 * If you want cross-platform compatibility, keep at least an 'android' project target enabled at all times.
 And probably test it once a day.
 My pain is your gain.
 * MAUI Debugging is sometimes horribly generic and unhelpful, . . . or worse.
 * Buy a Wholesale ~~Truckload~~ Super Tanker of Salt:
   * Advice from earlier than Dec 2023 may be outdated or even incorrect.
   * Many older examples and tutorials may not even compile.
   * However, a fair amount of earlier advice and info on Xamarin can still be helpful.
 Just use it with caution, particularly on more complicated issues.
+* Fragility of the layouts has been a major issue for me.
+These are my recommendations:
+  * Use defaults as much as possible.
+  * Keep the padding around the edges as much as possible.
+  * Beware anything that auto-sizes.
+  * If you have ANY flicker or wobble or stutter at all in the layout, FIX IT!
+It will only lead to a crash later.
+  * The worst case I have fixed so far was an 8 pixel font 12 pixels high had to be increased to 13 pixels high to stop the layout from crashing.
+  * My entire Layout #2 is currently unstable, so I had to roll it back.
+I'll debug it one element at a time till I find and/or fix the issue.
+It's going to be worse to fix than the font was.
+  * Test vigorously.
+  * Use a 4k monitor for testing if possible.
+Most of the fragility never showed up on a 1080p, but happens primarily on resizing on a 4k.
+  * For me Resize bottom right, top left on the 4k, is fairly deadly to the layout if it's unstalble.
+  *

 <br>